Apply to serve on a San Rafael Board, Commission or Committee!

 The Second St and Fourth St intersection is the westerly gateway for the City of San Rafael serving pedestrians, bicyclists, transits, and motorists.
 However, this critical connection to San Rafael requires a substantial traffic-flow upgrade.
 This project will provide safety and access improvements, upgrade the intersection to meet current standards, and address the inefficiencies of the non-conventional intersection.

-Project improvements include but are not limited to reconfiguring the intersection to include West End Ave and Marquard Ave into the signalized intersection, simplifying and straightening the pedestrian crossings, continuing the bikeway connection from the Third Street Corridor Rehabilitation project, and undergrounding overhead utility lines.
+Project improvements include but are not limited to reconfiguring the intersection to include West End Ave and Marquard Ave into the intersection, simplifying and straightening the pedestrian crossings, continuing the bikeway connection from the Third Street Corridor Rehabilitation project, and undergrounding overhead utility lines.

 The current intersection design (as shown on the project website) was developed through the thoughtful and dynamic collaboration between numerous stakeholders, including the City of San Rafael (community members, adjacent property owners, City staff), utility companies, and transit agencies.
 The project team has prepared 65% construction documents and continues to collaborate with project stakeholders while navigating through the Caltrans’ Local Assistance Program process to ensure compliance with the OBAG 3 grant funding requirements.